nemaload/compeval/README.md

 	inputs

-The `computations/` subdirectory is usually a submodule and contains a library of computation executables.
+The `computations/` subdirectory is usually a submodule and contains a library of computation executables; alternatively, each computation could reside in a submodule.
 The `workflow/` subdirectory tree contains the computation expression tree.

 The `inputs/` text file shall contain a line for each input passed,